dendronhq/handbook/handbook/handbook.people.onboarding.md

      name: handbook
      sync: noCommit
    ```
    - NOTE: we need to do this because we want meaningful commit messages for these repositories.
-Setting them to private will prevent [workspace sync](https://wiki.dendron.so/notes/c4cf5519-f7c2-4a23-b93b-1c9a02880f6b.html#workspace-sync) from auto syncing them until you commit your changes.
+Setting them to `noCommit` will prevent [workspace sync](https://wiki.dendron.so/notes/c4cf5519-f7c2-4a23-b93b-1c9a02880f6b.html#workspace-sync) from auto syncing them until you commit your changes.

 ## Company Values